 In order to assess the traffic impacts of full development under the existing zonings, an estimate of trip generation was prepared for the reasonable worst case development scenario.
 The trip estimates were calculated using data from the TRIP GENERATION MANUAL, 9TH EDITION, published by the Institute of Transportation Engineers.
 For each lot, development of one single-family dwelling and one accessory dwelling unit was assumed, since both primary and accessory dwelling units are permitted outright under the existing zonings.
-Trip rates for the single-family dwellings were assessed based on data for land use code 210, Single-Family Detached Housing.
+The trip generation estimate for the single-family dwellings was prepared based on the equations provided for land use code 210, Single-Family Detached Housing.
 Although initially trip generation for the accessory dwelling units was intended to be calculated using trip rates for land use code 220, Apartments, it was noted that Oregon City requires payment of system development charges for accessory dwelling units at half the rate of single-family dwellings.
-This approach yields slightly lower trip estimates than utilization of apartment trip rates for the accessory dwelling units, and it therefore conservative as well as consistent with prior decisions related to trip generation of accessory dwelling units within Oregon City.
+This approach yields slightly lower trip estimates than utilization of apartment trip rates for the accessory dwelling units, and is therefore conservative as well as consistent with prior decisions related to trip generation of accessory dwelling units within Oregon City.